Raquele-Crotti/Todo/README.md

   ```
 comment out last two lines on file for username and password.

-Change directory into your Grammable project
+Change directory into your todo project
   ```
   $ cd /vagrant/src/todo
   ```